ccoates1375/ccoates1375-.github.io/README.md

 * Once the repository is cloned, navigate to the local repository folder on your computer.
 * Look for a file named "index.html".
 * Open the "index.html" file in a web browser of your choice.
 It is compatible with Google Chrome, Mozilla Firefox, Microsoft Edge, Safari, Opera, iOS and Android.
 * The website should now be displayed in the browser.
-The visual appearance of the website is determined by an external CSS (Cascading Style Sheets) file that is linked to the HTML file.
-The CSS file is located in the same directory as the HTML file.
+The CSS file is located in the same directory as the "index.html" file.
 * The pages for "About Us", "Volunteer", "FAQ", and "Contact" can be found in the "pages" folder within the repository.
-To view any of these pages, open the corresponding HTML file in a web browser.
 * _You can also simply visit the live site at: https://ccoates1375.github.io/SHINE.site._

 ## Features
-* A header with a logo linking to the homepage.
 * Media queries to change the styles of the elements based on the screen size.
 * A navigation bar with links to other pages on the website including Home, About Us, Volunteer, FAQ, and Contact.
 * The navigation bar is also responsive and collapses into a toggle menu on smaller screens.